 This is a picture of Bella when she was right around a year old:

-Chow direction.
-But a little research tells us that spotted tongues don't necessarily mean Chow heritage.
-Blue marks on a tongue are sort of like birth marks or freckles on humans, a quick google image search shows many pups with this trait, and here's a list of breeds more inclined to get them.
+See how her tail is curly?
+She also has a spotted tongue, which sort of points in the Chow direction.
+But a little research tells us that spotted tongues don’t necessarily mean Chow heritage.
+Blue marks on a tongue are sort of like birth marks or freckles on humans, a quick google image search shows many pups with this trait, and here’s a list of breeds more inclined to get them.

 So what is Bella?